How One Invoice Gets Taxed Differently in Two Countries

 Conclusion

 Understanding how cross-border income gets classified offers vital structural visibility for freelance consultants.
-Each classification—whether as service income, royalty, management fee, or technical service—carries unique tax implications that can significantly affect a consultant's financial and compliance landscape.
+Each classification—whether as service income, royalty, management fee, or technical service—carries unique tax implications that can significantly affect a consultant's financial and compliance position.
 By appreciating these nuances, consultants can enhance their preparedness and structure their operations to better align with jurisdictional requirements.

 For those looking to gain deeper insights into their own cross-border consulting structure, this understanding opens pathways to more informed decision-making and strategic planning.